ericleasemorgan/python-and-nlp/README.md

 # Python and Natural Language Processing

 This repository includes a Jupyter Notebook and some sample data providing the reader with a very gentle  introduction to natural language processing using Python.
+[View the Notebook](./python-and-nlp.ipynb) to begin.

 Python is a programming language.
 Just like verbal languages, every programming language has it own strengths and weaknesses.
 Now-a-days I belive Python is the best language for text processing.